About our programmes

 Travel and accommodation is not included in the programme fee.
 It is the responsibility of the applicant to make the necessary travel and accommodation arrangements required to attend the selected programme.

-- Can Cass assist with my accommodation search?
+- Can Bayes assist with my accommodation search?

 We can provide a list of local hotels at preferential rates if required.